Michiel-Tognini/Supply_Chain_Delivery---EDA_-_Performance_Analysis/README.md

 **6) Recommendations**<br />
 -----------------------------
-**Answer to the main business question:**<br />
+*Answer to the main business question:*<br />
-The largest inefficiencies originate from specific routes and regional fleet operations rather than system-wide issues.<br /><br />

-**Prioritize route optimization**<br />
-Focus on underperforming routes, particularly those originating from Seattle, to investigate routing, congestion, or scheduling inefficiencies.<br /><br />
+The analysis shows that operational inefficiencies are mainly driven by route-level service performance, while cost differences are more visible at the truck level rather than between routes.<br />

+Across routes, fuel cost per mile and maintenance cost per mile remain relatively consistent, indicating that route choice does not strongly affect transportation cost.
+However, clear differences in delivery delays and distance deviations reveal operational inefficiencies on specific routes.<br />

+At the fleet level, efficiency varies based on the combination of miles driven and cost per mile, highlighting the importance of fleet utilization and operational management.<br /><br />

+**Key recommendations**<br />

-**Address regional operational issues**<br />
+**Prioritize operational improvements on inefficient routes**<br />
-Clusters of underperforming trucks at terminals such as Seattle and Portland indicate potential operational or management issues.<br /><br />
+Routes with high delivery delays and distance deviations should be investigated to improve routing, scheduling, and dispatching.
+The consistent underperformance of Seattle-origin routes suggests regional operational challenges.<br />

 **Improve fleet utilization**<br />
-Increasing the mileage utilization of trucks currently driving 400k–450k miles annually could reduce the required fleet size and improve cost efficiency.
+Since cost variation appears mainly at the truck level, increasing utilization of trucks currently driving 400k–450k miles annually could improve asset efficiency and reduce the need for additional vehicles.<br />

+**Investigate terminal-level performance differences**<br />
+Clusters of underperforming trucks at terminals such as Seattle, Portland, and Minneapolis indicate potential differences in operational practices that should be further analyzed.